Enochian Theory: Life...And All It Entails Tour 2012 - 2013

 On 7 July 2012, Enochian Theory performed at the 'Night of the Prog' festival in St Goarhousen, Germany.
 They joined Steve Hackett & Band, Spock's Beard, Katatonia, The Flower Kings, Arena and others performing at the two-day festival.

 The band undertook three exclusive headline shows during September 2012, where they played 'Evolution: Creatio Ex Nihilio' and 'Life...
 And All It Entails' in their entirety over the course of the evening.
 These were held in England and Germany.

 Following these dates, the band were the support for Tesseract at their shows in Brighton and Milton Keynes on 17 and 19 October 2012.

 On 19 November 2013, the band played their largest UK show, while providing support for Gong at their show at the 02 Shepherds Bush Empire.

 On 1 March 2013, the band embarked on a fifteen date European tour with Nuclear Blast recording artists Threshold.
 The tour took in England, Holland, Germany, Poland, Austria, Slovenia and Belgium.
 This was Enochian Theory's most extensive tour of mainland Europe to date.

 On 6 April 2013, the band provided support band for The Von Hertzen Brothers in Cardiff, Wales.

 On 7 April 2013, Enochian Theory appeared at the HRH Prog festival.
 They were joined on the bill by Hawkwind, The Enid, Caravan, Mostly Autumn, The Crazy World of Arthur Brown, It Bites and many more.
 The event was sponsored by Classic Rock's Prog magazine.

-On 13 April 2013, the band will played an exclusive headline show in Southampton UK, where they again played 'Evolution: Creatio Ex Nihilio' and 'Life...
+On 13 April 2013, the band played an exclusive headline show in Southampton UK, where they again played 'Evolution: Creatio Ex Nihilio' and 'Life...
 And All It Entails' in their entirety over the course of the evening.

 Following the band's appearance at the HRH Prog festival and headline show in Southampton, they embarked on a UK tour with The Enid.
 The tour ran from 23 – 25 April with shows in Newcastle, Glasgow and Manchester.
 They then played a further three shows with The Enid on 10, 30 and 31 May visiting Leicester, Birmingham and London.

 The band ended the touring cycle for the album providing support for Tesseract on their UK tour between 12–16 May.
 They visited Sheffield, Glasgow, Manchester, Bristol and London.

-Hiatus and future plans
+Hiatus and current projects

-After the completion of the varied 2013 tour support for the 'Life...' record, the band announced they were going on an indefinite hiatus.
+In 2018 the band announced they were going on an indefinite hiatus.

-Ben Harris-Hayes, however is finalizing work on his debut solo album which will be released under the Oceanica name later in 2019.